Joeski88/know-food/README.md

 -   Add question categories for example; regional food, meat and fish butchary, vegetables, food seasons etc.
 -   Change the pictures of the existing questions to add some more variation and aid revisitability.
 -   Add a leaderboard, and make the score of your answer higher or lower depending on the difficulty of the question.
+-   Add a timer to each question, that times out once finished and moves automatically onto the next question.

 ## Deployment